wp-plugins/rublon/readme.txt

 == Frequently Asked Questions ==

 = How can I protect my account with Rublon? =
-All you need to do is to install the Rublon for WordPress plugin.
-After you activate it, all accounts will be instantly protected with email-based two-factor authentication.
+Simply install the Rublon for WordPress plugin and activate it.
+After activation, all accounts have instant protection with email-based, two-factor authentication.

-= Email-based two-factor authentication is not enough for me.
+= I want more than email-based, two-factor authentication.
 Does Rublon support phone-based, out-of-band two-factor authentication? =
 Yes!
 Just install the Rublon mobile app onto your phone (available for Android, iOS and Windows Phone).
-After entering your correct login credentials, you will be prompted to scan a Rublon Code with your phone.
+After entering your WordPress login credentials, you will be prompted to scan a Rublon Code with your phone.

-= Do all my users have to be protected by Rublon? = After you activate the plugin, all accounts will instantly be protected.
-The minimum protection level for all user groups will be set to "Email".
-You can change this setting to "None" for each user group at any time.
-Please note that if a user installs the Rublon mobile app, his account will be protected regardless of this setting.
+= Do all my users have to be protected by Rublon? = Plugin activation instantly protects all accounts.
+The minimum (default) protection level for all user groups is set to "Email."
+You may change this setting to "None" for any user group at any time.
+However, users who install the Rublon mobile app will have additional protection regardless of the setting you’ve selected.

-= Will my login credentials be known to Rublon? = Rublon never knows your or any of your users' login credentials.
+= Will my login credentials be known to Rublon? =
+No. Rublon never knows your credentials or those of your users.
 They are never transmitted to our servers.
-Rublon does its work only after WordPress positively verifies your password.
+Rublon does its work in the background only after WordPress verifies your password.
 It's an independent security layer that sits beneath the login form.

 = How secure is my data on Rublon's servers? =
-For accounts that are protected via email, their email address gets transmitted to Rublon servers during each login, but is instantly removed after we send you the message containing your personal confirmation link.
+For accounts protected via email, the email address is transmitted to Rublon servers during each login but instantly removed after Rublon sends the email with your personal confirmation link.
 No personal data of such accounts is ever stored on Rublon servers.
-For accounts that are protected via mobile app, only the Rublon User ID gets transmitted to Rublon servers during login.
+For accounts protected via mobile app, only the Rublon User ID is transmitted to Rublon servers during login.
 Registered users of the Rublon mobile app are governed by its terms of service.

 = Why is using the Rublon mobile app more secure than email-based authentication? = The Rublon mobile app holds your digital identity with your private encryption key, which never leaves your phone.
-Whenever you perform any action that requires the mobile app, like confirming your identity, it generates a unique encrypted digital signature.
-Getting access to an email account that is not protected by any second factor is easier than stealing your private key from your phone and reusing it.
+With any action requiring the mobile app, such as confirming your identity, the Rublon app generates an unique encrypted digital signature.
+Gaining access to an email account without two-factor authentication is easier than stealing your private key from your phone and reusing it.

-= What if I use the Rublon mobile app and I lose my phone? = Simply deactivate your phone on the "Lost phone" page on our website.
+= What if I use the Rublon mobile app and I lose my phone? = Simply deactivate your phone using the "Lost phone" feature on the Help Page at Rublon.com.
 Once deactivated, recover your account by installing the Rublon mobile app on a new phone.

 = How much does Rublon cost? =
 Rublon for WordPress is free and always will be.
-We will launch a paid business plan soon that will offer premium features.
+Our paid Business Plan offers premium features.

 == Screenshots ==